 There are lots of things you can do to deter a bear from approaching you or hanging around your campsite.
 Special precautions are necessary when deterring a grizzly (brown) bear.
-Pepper spray and electric fences are appropriate tools to use, but only trained individuals should attempt to deter a grizzly bear with noise deterrents or other physical deterrents.
+Bear spray and electric fences are appropriate tools to use, but only trained individuals should attempt to deter a grizzly bear with noise deterrents or other physical deterrents.
 Be sure to read the section on bear encounters first.
 (Click here to learn how to tell the difference between a grizzly bear and a black bear.)

-Bear pepper spray is the most effective means of repelling an attacking grizzly or black bear in a non-toxic, non-lethal manner.
+Bear spray is the most effective means of repelling an attacking grizzly or black bear in a non-toxic, non-lethal manner.
 Although common sense might suggest that guns would provide greater personal protection, research and experience indicates that human-bear encounters that do not involve firearms are less likely to result in injury to a human or bear.

 According to a U.S. Fish and Wildlife Service report, law enforcement agents and experienced hunters who use firearms to defend themselves suffer injury about 50 per cent of the time, while people defending themselves with bear spray escape injury most of the time and injuries that did occur were less severe (U.S. Fish and Wildlife Service).
 University of Calgary’s Dr. Stephen Herrero found similar results.
 This is why bear spray is often carried in the backcountry by biologists, professional guides and hikers/campers.